myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-14T13:46:47.922Z
 >
 > Yes you just need to click it, but note that original moderation list is gone if you convert it to a user list!

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-11-14T13:44:50.941Z
->
-> Of course you can create a tool to migrate them with my packages like bluesky_cli and bluesky, but I didn’t provide a command for migration so you need to somehow implement it :)

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-11-14T13:39:20.120Z
->
-> Do you want to convert to a user list from a moderation list?
-Then you already can with deck.blue easily :)

----
 <!-- MY-BSKY_TIMELINE:END -->